Sk-Azraf-Sami/Memes-Generator/README.md

 ## [Description](#description)

-The **Meme Generator** is an innovative web application built using Python and Flask that allows users to create personalized memes with a wide range of features, including text addition, padding, collage creation, black-and-white conversion, image enhancement, Gaussian blurring, and background removal.
+The **Memes Generator** is an innovative web application built using Python and Flask that allows users to create personalized memes with a wide range of features, including text addition, padding, collage creation, black-and-white conversion, image enhancement, Gaussian blurring, and background removal.
 It demonstrates key techniques in image processing and computer vision, making it both a practical tool and an educational platform.

 Key features include:
 - **Text Addition**: Customize memes with captions and credits.